pirtleshell/owl-wisdom/README.md

 ![stegosaurus](https://cdn.rawgit.com/PirtleShell/owl-wisdom/master/pics/stegosaurus.png)

+## More

 ```
 $ owl-wisdom -h

 Usage: owl-wisdom [cowFile]

 cowFile         An optional cowfile name or path to cow file for non-owl insight

+--limit [int]   Get or set the maximum number of quotes to keep in the database,
+                default 100

 More help:
  -h             Let's not insult your intelligence here...
  -l             List included cow files
 ```

 ## The Quote Database